 Mashed Potatoes are an essential part of Thanksgiving!
-They’re right up there with an Herb Roasted Turkey.
-As "important" as the turkey might be, we really need to really honest with ourselves… it’s all about the potatoes and the gravy.
-These Mascarpone Mashed Potatoes are priceless on their own as they are fluffy, laced with cheese and taste like heaven… but imagine them doused with a giant spoonful of the Gravy from the Herb Roasted Turkey!!!!
-It’s like the most amazing date you’ve ever gone on in your life.
-Cheese, herbs, potatoes, and more cheese… I mean, what else in life could you possible ask for?
+They're right up there with a Herb Roasted Turkey.
+As "important" as the turkey might be, we really need to really honest with ourselves... it's all about the potatoes and the gravy.
+This Mascarpone Mashed Potatoes recipe is a game changer as they are fluffy, laced with cheese and taste like heaven... but imagine them doused with a giant spoonful of the Gravy from the Herb Roasted Turkey with some cranberry sauce!!!!
+It's like the most amazing date you've ever gone on in your life.
+Cheese, herbs, potatoes, and more cheese...
+I mean, what else in life could you possible ask for?
 Let's cover the FAQ's for this mashed potatoes recipe?

 Do I need a potato ricer?